-Goldenrod Stowaways use their sunny coloring to remain well-hidden as they rest on the various yellow parts of assorted flowers.
+Goldenrod Stowaways use their sunny coloring to remain well-hidden as they rest on the various yellow parts of flowers.

 Scientific Name: Cirrhophanus triangulifer

 Size (Adult; Length): 30mm to 44mm (1.17in to 1.72in)